 There are many subtle clues as to whether your dog walker is doing a good job.
 For instance, is your dog calm when you return home, but not overly exhausted?
 If so, your dog walker has likely done well burning off your pet’s excess energy.
 Does your dog walker leave detailed notes about how the walk went, or simply a generic memo?
 What do your dog’s paws look like?
 They should be clean and unscathed.
 If paws are scraped, your walker may be dragging your dog to keep up a certain pace.
 Is your dog’s water bowl clean and reasonably full, and has the treat you left out for your pup been eaten?

 It doesn’t hurt to check up on your dog walker regularly.
-For instance, you or a friend might drive by the park or intended route to double check that your dog looks happy and relaxed.
+For instance, you or a friend might drive by the park or intended route to double-check that your dog looks happy and relaxed.
 On a free day, you might also ask to accompany your dog walker and observe how your pet interacts with the walker and canine group.
 Be wary of any company that does not allow you to do so.
+The Actijoy Health & Activity Tracker, and can even distinguish the type of activity, e.g. running, jumping, fetching, so you know your dog is getting the exercise they need, and you are getting what you paid for.

 How to Choose a Good Dog Walker